 - has a health care need or condition that may impact their engagement and participation in education.

-- A student health support plan is NOT required for anaphylaxis or allergy (refer to Anaphylaxis and Allergies about the requirements for those conditions).
+- A student health support plan is NOT required for anaphylaxis or allergy (refer to and about the requirements for those conditions).

 - Schools must designate staff to provide complex medical care and personal care support.

 - Schools must ensure that there is continuity of education for students with identified health care needs.

 - Schools should refer to the for further advice on health care needs planning, health support planning forms for different conditions and complex medical care supports.

 Research and evidence suggests early intervention to address health care needs is critical to mitigate life-long disadvantages, particularly for students in their early years.